 Living in a way that’s more aligned with your own understanding and values can be powerful.

-We might explore what is within your power to change.
-And sit with the feelings around what can’t be changed.
+We might explore what is within your power to change and the steps that would be needed to ‘go’ there.
+We may be curious about feelings that come up around the things that can’t be changed.

 You can learn more about what to expect from our work together here →